 AC power inlet, accepting standard grounded IEC power cord.
 It operates over a range of 90 to 260 volts and 50 to 60 Hz.
-Connect the cord included with your 002R, then press the power switch on the front panel to turn the synth on.
+Connect the cord included with your 002, then press the power switch to turn the synth on.